zainmk/vectorize/README.md

 #### [model2vec](https://pypi.org/project/model2vec/0.3.7/)
 the `sentence-transformers` lib is typically used to model the data and encode the search queries.
 To deploy via vercel however, the total deployed size is limited to 500MB ~ sentence-transformers requires PyTorch which exceeds that file size.

-We use a lightweight alternative, `model2vec` and instead use a generated pretrained model that is saved locally.
+We use a lightweight alternative, `model2vec` and instead use a generated pretrained model (less performance) that is saved locally.
 On server initialization, we use the pretrained model to encode the dataset of 30 movies into vector embeddings, and then do the same to the search queries to evaluate the 'closest' ones.